pajtai/mvc-express/docs/folders/README.md

 # Folder Structure

+`options.root` is used to calculate the directory structure.

 Tell MVC Express where the root of your directory tree is.
 Your minimal directory tree should look like this: